microsoft/api-guidelines/Guidelines.md

 5. Services MAY return RateLimit-Limit: the number of calls the client is allowed to make in a time window
 6. Services MAY return RateLimit-Remaining: the number of calls remaining in the time window
 7. Services MAY return RateLimit-Reset: the time at which the window resets in UTC epoch seconds
-8. Services MAY return other service specific RateLimit headers as appropriate for more detailed information or specific limits or quotas
+8. Services MAY return other service-specific RateLimit headers as appropriate for more detailed information or specific limits or quotas

 #### 14.4.3.
 Overloaded services
 When services are generally overloaded and  load shedding